-Considering the integration and interaction of shortterm and long-term services is important in making sure that they do not add burdens to their already complex lives.
-The approach recognizes that students often do not know what they need, yet with timely education and coaching, they can build lasting confidence in their life skills.
+Considering the integration and interaction of short-term and long-term services is important in making sure that the services do not add burdens to their already complex lives.
+The approach recognizes that tribal college students often do not know what they need, yet with timely education and coaching, they can build lasting confidence in their life skills.